A Brief Historical Saga —

 #MeToo.
 She Didn’t Ask Permission.
 In the spring of 2015, well aware of these plans, the City and Maryland Historical Trust officials suddenly accused the Foundation director of moving the site’s archaeological collection “without permission”.
 Indeed!
 The Foundation had curated the collection for the City at no cost since 1994, making substantial and costly conservation upgrades to it.
 When the school where it was housed abruptly closed and was without on-site security, the move to a safe, secure, climate-controlled facility had been imperative.
 It was the Foundation’ primary responsibility to protect it from the acute likelihood of damage or theft.
 To be very clear, our long-term license agreement with Baltimore City to steward the collection did not require any such “permission”.
 Rather, it required us to protect it.

 Without meeting with us (in four years we had never succeeded in meeting directly with the Mayor) or asking the Foundation director about why the collection had been relocated, the Mayor’s Office seized it.
 It also stripped the Foundation of its 50-year license to undertake the state, federal, and privately funded restoration of this nationally significant African American historic landscape.
 Instead, City officials moved the artifact collection to the non-climate-controlled Baltimore City Archive where it remains.
-Thirty years of artifact conservation, research, and public education programs for young people, including two very successful summer YouthWorks programs, were stopped in their tracks.
-This included essential digitization of the collection that YouthWorks trainees had recently begun.
+Thirty years of artifact conservation, research, and public education programs for young people, including two very successful summer YouthWorks programs, were stopped in their tracks — YouthWorks trainees supervised by a team of professional archaeologists had just completely labeled and archivally repackaged the entire 250-plus box artifact collection.
+They had recently begun the essential digitization of the collection when it was seized.

 These and CPF’s other highly successful programs (one received a History Channel award) had been offered to young people in neighborhoods, including Sandtown-Winchester, where the Freddie Gray tragedy had just occurred.
 The questions that need to be asked are: 1.
 Why would the city and state capriciously break a 50-year agreement with an organization about to roll out an exciting new African American heritage program?
 2. Why, … given the organization had garnered $250,000 in state, federal, and private funding?
 3. Why, … since it was for an educational research facility promoting the understanding of African American heritage for young people and the general public?
 4. Why, … as the site was to be the focal point of a new Heritage Gateway to Baltimore, and an economic development catalyst for one of the poorest areas in the City?
 5. Why, … did not a single preservation organization in the state step up to help us?
 6. Why??? did this project have to be stopped?
 We didn’t ask permission?
 Really?
 It raises many disturbing questions.